 Charge Discrepancies.
 Compare the charges with previous bills.
 Out of the blue, high or low amounts could indicate tampering.
 It’s also wise to ensure that taxes and additional fees are consistent with genuine bills.

 Payment Information.
 Confirm that the payment instructions (bank account details, payment addresses) mirror those on genuine bills.
-Be suspicious of bills requesting payment through uncommon methods – think wire transfers to personal accounts.
+Be suspicious of bills requesting payment through uncommon methods, such as wire transfers to personal accounts.

 Use Digital Tools

 QR Codes and Barcodes.
-Use a QR code scanner or barcode reader to check if the codes link to the official utility company’s payment portal or website.
+Use a QR code scanner or barcode reader to verify if the code links to the official utility company’s payment portal or website.
 Those QR codes or barcodes that don’t work are red flags.

 Analyze Digital Copies.
 Use readily available software or apps to check for signs of digital manipulation in scanned or PDF bills.